mongodb/docs-realm/source/includes/api-get-application-id.rst

 To find an Application ID, make a request to the {+service-short+}
 `GET /groups/{groupid}/apps <{+base-url+}{+admin-api-page+}get-/groups/{groupid}/apps>`_ API endpoint.

-This request has the following format, referencing the ``access_token`` described in :ref:`realm-api-authentication`:
+This request has the following format, referencing the ``access_token`` and the Group ID:

 .. code-block:: sh